The 7 Hottest Snapchat Streak Tips for Beginners

 - Hourglass: The hourglass emoji will be displayed alongside someone’s name when you’re on a Snapstreak which is about to end.

 - Mountain: The mountain emoji is something of a unicorn.
 Several Snapchat users claim they’ve seen it when they’ve been on an exceptionally long Snapstreak.
 However, Snapchat does not mention the mountain in its official documentation.
 Does it exist?
 We can’t confirm or deny it.
-If you’ve seen the mountain emoji, make sure you let us know in the comments.

 All the Snapstreak emojis are accompanied by a number.
 It represents the total number of consecutive days for which your Snapstreak has been running.
 It will reset to zero if you miss a day.